 Receipt of a submitted complaint or appeal will be acknowledge by Baltic Control;

-Baltic Control® will provide an initial response, including an outline of the proposed course of action to follow up on the complaint or appeal, within two (2) weeks;
+Baltic Control® will provide an initial response, including an outline of the proposed course of action to follow up on the complaint or appeal, within four (4) weeks;

 Baltic Control® will keep the complainant informed of progress in evaluating the complaint or appeal;